JanHerca/urantiapedia/output/wikijs/en/article/606/Vol9_5.md

 New Pamphlets:

-Achieving Forgiveness suggests a step-by-step method for forgiving the injuries and insults of life.
-By Kaye Cooper Action stresses the importance of overcoming hesitances in order to take action.
+<ins>Achieving Forgiveness</ins> suggests a step-by-step method for forgiving the injuries and insults of life.
+By Kaye Cooper

+<ins>Action</ins> stresses the importance of overcoming hesitances in order to take action.
 It gives some hints for getting. started.
 By Adrienne Jarnigan and Gen Joyce,

-Asking for the Mind of Jesus describes a very effective way to cope when you have exhausted all of your own resources.
+<ins>Asking for the Mind of Jesus</ins> describes a very effective way to cope when you have exhausted all of your own resources.
 By Jonathon Johnson.

-Faith in God clarifies the rather abstract concept of faith and offers methods of exercising and strengthening your personal faith.
+<ins>Faith in God</ins> clarifies the rather abstract concept of faith and offers methods of exercising and strengthening your personal faith.
 By Kaye Cooper.

-Forgiving God explores the somewhat startling idea that you may have hidden resentments against God and provides very usable exercises to dissolve those resentments.
+<ins>Forgiving God</ins> explores the somewhat startling idea that you may have hidden resentments against God and provides very usable exercises to dissolve those resentments.
 By Billie Cooper.

-God's in the Shower provides a delightful insight into those times when it seems that God just is not listening.
+<ins>God's in the Shower</ins> provides a delightful insight into those times when it seems that God just is not listening.
 By Joanna Cassetti.

-Group Decision Making introduces a God-centered way to function together effectively in small groups.
+<ins>Group Decision Making</ins> introduces a God-centered way to function together effectively in small groups.
 By Kaye Cooper

 Pamphlets Still Available

-Living the Spiritual Life explores your individual relationship with God and the effects it can have in your daily life.
+<ins>Living the Spiritual Life</ins> explores your individual relationship with God and the effects it can have in your daily life.
 By Kaye and Bill Cooper.

-Communicating Feelings describes a successful way to enhance the marriage relationship through the honest and loving sharing of each partner's feelings.
-By Tonmie Clendening.
+<ins>Communicating Feelings</ins> describes a successful way to enhance the marriage relationship through the honest and loving sharing of each partner's feelings.
+By Tommie Clendening.

-Friendship in Marriage discusses techniques essential for

-a mature and successful marriage.
+<ins>Friendship in Marriage</ins> discusses techniques essential for a mature and successful marriage.
 By Kaye Cooper.

 Contact: The Circles, P.0.
 Box 1203, Arlington TX 76004,USA.